 - Pour out crumble into your prepared pan and pat the cookie crumbs down firmly.
 Make sure to get into the corners as well.
 Place in the refrigerator.

-- Clean out your food processor to use with your strawberries.
+- Clean out your food processor.
 Add strawberries and pulse until smoothly chopped, add sugar and continue to mix.
 Add cubed cream cheese.
 Mix until smooth.

 - Whip up whipping cream and fold into cream cheese batter.
 Pour batter on top of the chilled cookie crust.
 Smooth out the top and cover with plastic wrap (making sure not to touch the batter).